architecture-building-systems/MultiPeriod-BIPV-SBE23/README.md

 # MultiPeriod BIPV Optimisation SBE23
  A record of the model and processing for a publication submitted to SBE23.
- The original repository for the EnergyHubs sectino comes from https://github.com/christophwaibel/EnergyHubs/tree/master/CplexEnergyHubs/SBE22MultiPeriodPV
+ The original repository for the EnergyHubs section comes from: https://github.com/christophwaibel/EnergyHubs/tree/master/CplexEnergyHubs/SBE22MultiPeriodPV

  DOI Pending